OpenROAD-Assistant/OpenROAD-Assistant/README.md

 ## Data
 1) For Q-A adaptor training, the dataset for instruction SFT can be found [here](https://huggingface.co/datasets/Open-Orca/SlimOrca)
-2) For the first RAFT fine-tuning, the dummy dataset is uploaded in this repo and can be found [here](https://github.com/OpenROAD-Assistant/OpenROAD-Assistant/blob/main/Data/Dummy_Raft-FT-1.jsonl)
+2) For the  RAFT fine-tuning, the dummy datasets are uploaded in this repo and can be found [here](https://github.com/OpenROAD-Assistant/OpenROAD-Assistant/tree/main/Data)

-3) For the second RAFT fine-tuning, the dummy dataset is also uploaded in this repo and can be found [here](https://github.com/OpenROAD-Assistant/OpenROAD-Assistant/blob/main/Data/Dummy_Raft-FT-2.jsonl)
+*While fine-tuning the model in your system, kindly change the names of the datasets to make them consistent.
+For this study, we uploaded these datasets on HuggingFace which we recommend for ease of use but is not necessary.

 ## Running the Model
 ### Overview